 There are 82 municipal electric utilities in Wisconsin.
 Like Kaukauna, these communities believe that public power is the best choice for their communities and citizens.
-Here are a few of the reasons why:
+Check out the reasons below and watch this great informational video:

 - Community Ownership.
 A community-owned utility is owned by the city or municipality it serves.
 It exists to provide a public service to the residents and businesses of the community.
 Service – rather than profit – is the utility’s mission.